 - During Years 7, 8 and 9 students investigate various aspects of careers education through their PSHE lessons (although there is a crossover into all subjects) and by accessing dedicated careers websites.

-- As our students progress through the school, opportunities are developed and include Feature Lectures, webinars, and events dedicated to next steps.
+- As our students progress through the school, opportunities are developed and include lectures, webinars, and events dedicated to next steps.